 Types of Houses

-This is a house that is attached to another on one side.
+Semi-detached house — This is a house that is attached to another on one side.
 Owners are responsible only for their side and land as well as the maintenance.
-While the cost depends on the area, they are usually less expensive than a fully-detached house, making them appealing to many buyers.
+While the cost depends on the area, they’re usually less expensive than a fully-detached house, making them appealing to many buyers.

 The purchasing process is the same across the country and total time for buying a house usually takes between 60 to 90 days.
 If the house is vacant, it can be as fast as a month.

-From here, the realtor will contact a real estate lawyer or notary for the conveyancing of mortgage, transfer of monies, and property registration.
+Step five: Work with a real estate lawyer or notary to handle the mortgage, transfer of money, and property registration.

-If an expat wishing to buy a house is planning to live in Canada for more than six months, it is required that they apply for immigrant status.
+If you plan to live in Canada for more than six months, you need to apply for immigrant status.

 Utility Companies

-Utility companies across Canada vary from province to province.
-Here are the top utility companies for each province and territory:
+Utility companies across Canada vary by province.
+Here are the main providers for each province and territory:

 • British Columbia: BC Hydro